Arockne/ye-ole-chatterbox/README.md

 # Ye Ole Chatterbox

-Ye Ole Chatterbox is a chatting application without real time chat **yet...**
+Ye Ole Chatterbox is a chatting application

 ## To get started: